Before the Audition. Prior to auditioning for the Tamburitzans the auditionee must complete and submit:

 When auditioning, remember that you are in competition with other applicants.
 Because of the nature of a Tamburitzans performance and because of the limited number of scholarships, all auditionees should prepare their presentations in a way which demonstrates talent in as many categories as is possible.

 Dance: The dance portions of a Tamburitzans production are mainly folk and character styles.
 Ballet training is also desirable, as many of the choreographies which the Tamburitzans present also utilize ballet techniques.
 If at all possible, the auditionee's dance presentation should be oriented towards these dance types; however, a jazz, tap, or ballet presentation is a perfectly acceptable means of conveying the auditionee's abilities, and will by no means be given less consideration.
 It is recommended that a modern (interpretive or non-rhythmic) dance presentation be avoided.

-Vocal: Although the Tamburitzans show is based upon folk styles, the vocal presentation can be of any style or type - folk, pop, classical, etc. Even if your talent is strictly instrumental or strictly dance, it is recommended that your audition include a vocal presentation.
+Vocal: Although the Tamburitzans show is based upon folk styles, the vocal presentation can be of any style or type.
+Even if your talents are strictly instrumental or strictly dance, it is recommended that your audition include a vocal presentation.
 If you do not include it, the judges may request that you sing something on the spot in order to determine your vocal abilities.
 If singing is not your specialty, then pick a song that you like and know fairly well ("Happy Birthday" would be fine).
-If your presentation is strictly vocal, please know that although it is certainly possible, the Tamburitzans rarely select an auditionee solely on the basis of his/her vocal talent.
+If your presentation is strictly vocal, please know that although it is certainly possible, the Tamburitzans rarely select a performer solely on the basis of his/her vocal talent.